cheeseyhub/overthewire/README.md

 ** Level 16 *** -
 nmap -p min-max  can be use to find ports. use -quiet flag on openssl s_client to get rid of the done and keyupdate errors.

+** Level 18 *** -
+ssh with the -t flag can be used to run commands on the remote server using quotations and && sign to combine commands